LavaHawk0123/mybot_ws/readme.md

 # Mystique Rover
-Named so for the particular color scheme chosen, This repository contains the package for an out-of-the-box testing environment for all your simulation needs.
+Named so for the particular color scheme chosen, This repository contains the vanilla package for an out-of-the-box testing environment for all your simulation needs involving an Unmanned Ground Vehicle.
 The bot comes equipped with a LiDAR(Hokuyo), A Stereocamera(Kinect), an IMU and a GPS module.

 ![Mystique-Isometric](https://user-images.githubusercontent.com/75236655/182896597-44ff61b8-47bc-4f9b-94f5-ccf09e7247aa.gif)
 <h2> instructions to Install <h2>